jonjamesjr/mscbio/README.md

 ## Example

-Then run the tutorials with
+Make sure you have the `learnr` package installed.
+Then run the tutorials with:

 ``` r